-Company stockholders will receive in the mail or be able to view the Proxy Statement and Annual Report over the Internet at www.proxyvote.com by following the instructions provided in your Notice of Internet Availability of Proxy Materials or by going to the website www.proxydocs.com/NetREIT and following the provided instructions.
+Company stockholders will receive full set copies in the mail or be able to view the Proxy Statement and Annual Report over the Internet at www.proxydocs.com/NetREIT.
 The annual report contains important information about the Company and its financial condition that is not included in the Proxy Statement.
-If you prefer a paper copy of the proxy materials, you may request one by calling 1-866-249-5360.
+If you prefer a paper copy of the proxy materials, you may request one by calling 1-866-648-8133.